KennthShang/PhaMer/README.md

 PhaMer is a python library for identifying bacteriophages from metagenomic data.
 PhaMer is based on a Transorfer model and rely on protein-based vocabulary to convert DNA sequences into sentences.

 # News

+Our web server for phage-related tasks (including phage identification, taxonomy classification, lifestyle prediction, and host prediction) is available!
+You can visit [PhaBOX](https://phage.ee.cityu.edu.hk/) to use the GUI.
+We also provided more detailed intermediate files and visualization for further analyzation.
+A stand-alone version of PhaBOX is also available via [GitHub version](https://github.com/KennthShang/PhaBOX), and you can run all these tools at once.
+Hope you will enjoy it!

 1. The paper is accepted by Briefings in Bioinformatics.
 If you use PhaMer for your research, please use the following citation:
 ```
 Jiayu Shang, Xubo Tang, Ruocheng Guo, Yanni Sun, Accurate identification of bacteriophages from metagenomic data using Transformer, Briefings in Bioinformatics, 2022;, bbac258, https://doi.org/10.1093/bib/bbac258